abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

   * Patches that contain sensitive data shall use HTTPS
   * Basic Auth requests shall require HTTPS

-* Implementations should implement an SMBIOS Type 42 structure that describes each host interface as described in section (SMBIOS Link)
+* Implementations shall provide an SMBIOS Type 42 structure that describes each host interface as defined by the [SMBIOS](#DMTFDSP0134) standard and the [SMBIOS Support](#smbios-support) clause of this document.

-* Support for automatically generating and sending credentials to the host OS kernel and/or firmware using UEFI runtime variables should be implemented as defined in section  (Kernel Authentication Link).
+* Implementations that support automatically generating and sending credentials to the host OS kernel and/or firmware using UEFI runtime variables shall be implemented as defined within the [Kernel Authentication](#delivery-of-kernel-authentication-information-via-uefi-runtime-variables) clause of this document..
   * If the Kernel Authentication Interface is implemented, Redfish services shall implement a configuration option that allows customers to disable the Kernel Authentication
   * If the Kernel Authentication Interface is implemented, Redfish service shall implement a configurable privileges for this kernel interface shall be configurable.